 (The original text of this March 2017 post is written below in its entirety, with a few minor tweaks here and there.)

 So, as I write this, I’m living in a house full of sick people.

 Caring for all of my ailing family members.

 And I’m thankful for one thing Lyme disease might be good for….preventing me from catching colds and, in this case, the flu that otherwise “healthy” people get.

-Ever since I’ve had Lyme I can be surrounded with a highly contagious illness, but over and over rarely, if ever get “sick”.
+Ever since I’ve had Lyme, I can be surrounded by a highly contagious illness, but over and over, rarely, if ever, get “sick.”

 If you have Lyme, you know this is a small consolation considering everything else we deal with, but each little thing helps, right?

-I mean, we may end up going to the doctor, emergency room, or hospital for a number of other Lyme-related health problems, but if I can bypass the colds, flu, and other assorted viruses out there….I’ll take it.
+I mean, we may end up going to the doctor, emergency room, or hospital for several other Lyme-related health problems, but if I can bypass the colds, flu, and other assorted viruses out there….I’ll take it.

 Interestingly, a friend who has Lyme told me her doctor was encouraged when she started catching colds and viruses her children would catch at preschool.
 He said this was a good sign.

 But why, I want to know?